Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/PaymentCardApi.md

 <a name="updatePaymentCard"></a>
 # **updatePaymentCard**
-> updatePaymentCard(memberReferenceId, paymentCardReferenceId, paymentCard, xMerchantKey)
+> updatePaymentCard(xMerchantKey, memberReferenceId, paymentCardReferenceId, paymentCard)

 Update a payment card for a member